LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module7/materials/exercises/kidbrother/README.md

 - ask for each element in turn
 - then print out the elements in reverse order

-All you need to do to finish the program is write a loop to collect the user’s input.  **In this example, all you’ll have to do is use `array_push` for each element you see.**
+All you need to do to finish the program is write a loop to collect the user’s input.  **In this exercise, all you’ll have to do is use `array_push` for each element you see.**

 Example usage of the completed program:
 ```